Synerty/synerty-peek/docs/overview/Overview.rst

 Here are some things of interest :

-*   The SOAP plugin is implemented to talk specifically to system1.
-It handles the burdon of implementing the system 1 SOAP interface.
+*   The SOAP plugin is implemented to talk specifically to system 1.
+It handles the burden of implementing the system 1 SOAP interface.

-*   The SOAP, User and Active Task plugins provide APIs on the server service that can be multiple feature plugins.
+*   The SOAP, User and Active Task plugins provide APIs on the logic service that can be multiple feature plugins.

 *   A feature plugin is just a name we've given to the plugin that provides features to